 Sustainably and ethically crafted in South Africa the My Africa Collection are a range of incredibly soft warm and exceptionally durable blankets that take their inspiration from the cultures and people that inhabit this beautiful land

 This beautiful and vibrant throw has been inspired by the colorful Kente fabric, which originated from West Ghana in the 11th century.
-Kente comes from the word ‘kenten’, which means ‘basket’ in the Akan dialect, Asante.
-The fabric in itself is particularly special, as it was originally the royal cloth of kings, worn only in times of extreme importance.
+Kente comes from the word ‘kenten,’ which means ‘basket’ in the Akan dialect, Asante.
+The fabric is extraordinary, as it was originally the royal cloth of kings, worn only in times of extreme importance.
 While its esteem remains high, Kente cloth is today in wide use.
-The different cloth designs carry specific non-verbal messages, such as Mako Maso Adeae (my heart’s desire) meaning ‘I love you’, when the cloth is left at the front door of a women’s house.
+The different cloth designs carry specific non-verbal messages, such as Mako Maso Adeae (my heart’s desire), meaning ‘I love you, when the cloth is left at the front door of a women’s house.

 The Maasai of Kenya and Tanzania has inspired this unique throw.
 With a timeless history steeped in tradition, The warrior is greatly important as a source of pride in the Maasai culture.
 To be a Maasai is to be born into one of the world’s last great warrior cultures.
 The cloth used to wrap around the body is called Shúkà, and the word Maasai means “the speaker of the language Maa.”